 Poaching, as a method of cooking, has been around for centuries, if not millennia.
 Our prehistoric ancestors were probably tossing freshly caught fish or reptiles into the local hot springs for a tasty snack.
 Even today, though, poaching remains somewhat of a mystery to home cooks, seen as an art only suitable for celebrity chefs.
 The occasional poached egg may make it into our repertoire, but anything higher up the food chain is left untested.

 How to Poach Meat

-- First, decide on what meat you want to use.
-Poaching works great with chicken, especially chicken breasts.
-The chicken absorbs the flavor of the poaching liquid well and turns mediocre poultry into something truly tasty.
+First, decide on what meat you want to use.
+Poaching works excellent with chicken, especially chicken breasts, but also a whole chicken.
+The chicken absorbs the flavor of the poaching liquid well and turns mediocre poultry into something delicious.
 Fish is also a classic poaching product.
-Whitefish works extremely well, but some redfish, like salmon, are equally suitable.
+Whitefish works exceptionally well, but some redfish, like salmon, are equally suitable.
 Even beef can be poached!
 Although sacrilege to some hardcore meat-eaters, poached beef is a mainstay in Europe and can be a delightful change on the menu.
 For poaching, use the same cuts of beef you would use for roasting like sirloin strips or rump roast.

-- Next, choose a container for the stovetop to poach your chosen protein.
+Next, choose a container for the stovetop to poach your chosen protein.
 The pot should be a bit larger than the meat with enough room to easily cover the meat with about an inch of water or stock.
-To the pot add your poaching liquid and bring to a boil.
+Add your poaching liquid to the pot and bring to a boil.
 What’s a poaching liquid?
 Don’t worry.
 This is the best part.

 Add a Sauce